Filming Protocols of the International Seabed Authority

 • a scenario/summary of the project

-• visual representations, if available, of how the Authority’s emblem would appear.
+• visual representations, if available, of how the ISA’s emblem would appear.

-The Communications Unit will review the request, provide feedback as appropriate and facilitate legal authorization.
+The Communications Unit will review the request, provide feedback as appropriate and facilitate the necessary legal authorization.

 Any special filming requests, aside from what is stated here, require prior authorization from the Communications Unit and, where appropriate, the delegates or observers.